S-H-GAMELINKS/tatara/docs/index.md

 ## Getting Started
 ### Rails and other Project
-Using Your Progect, add `tatara` in your Gemfile.
+Using Your Project, add `tatara` in your Gemfile.

 ```ruby:Gemfile
 gem 'tatara'